SumoLogic/sumologic-documentation/docs/cse/administration/create-cse-actions.md

 This topic has instructions for configuring Cloud SIEM Actions.

 :::caution
 Cloud SIEM Actions are deprecated.
-Use the Automation Service instead for actions.
-See [Migrate from legacy actions and enrichments to the Automation Service](/docs/cse/automation-service/automation-service-automations#migrate-from-legacy-actions-and-enrichments-to-the-automation-service).
+Instead, use the Automation Service.
+For more information, see [Migrate from legacy actions and enrichments to the Automation Service](/docs/cse/automation-service/automation-service-automations#migrate-from-legacy-actions-and-enrichments-to-the-automation-service).
 :::

 ## About Cloud SIEM Actions